-Tobacco firms get partial win over claims on smoking effects
+Tobacco firms get partial win over smoking claims

 Washington — America’s largest tobacco companies must inform consumers that cigarettes were designed to increase addiction, but not that they lied to the public about the dangers of smoking, a federal appeals court ruled on Friday.